Foundations of a Compositional Systems Biology: Composition framework

 \subsection{Orchestration patterns}

 Composite simulations host numerous interacting processes that operate concurrently and across timescales, each fulfilling unique functions.
 These processes are managed by the composite’s update function—its simulation engine—through \textbf{orchestration patterns}, which determine their ordering, triggering, and result-gathering.
-Composites act as orchestrators, following these patterns to select processes, project the simulation state to their ports, trigger their updates, collect and project the updates back, and apply them to the internal simulation state.
+Composites act as orchestrators, following their orchestration patterns to selecting which processes to run, projecting the simulation states to their ports, triggering their updates, collecting the updates and applying them to the internal state.
+This dynamic orchestration creates a flexible framework where processes can be added, removed, rewired, or even reconfigured during runtime, enabling the emergence of new structures and behaviors.

-There are several useful orchestration patterns included in Vivarium, all illustrated in Figure \ref{fig:orchestration_diagram}. \textbf{Multi-timestepping} (Fig. \ref{fig:orchestration_diagram}A): asynchronous processes update at their preferred timescales.
-They are managed by a discrete-event co-simulation method that schedules the time-to-next update, collects the results, and triggers each process to run in parallel. \textbf{Workflows} (Fig. \ref{fig:orchestration_diagram}B) use a directed acyclic graph to set the order of process updates, with each triggered by the completion of preceding processes, or by changes to upstream stores. \textbf{Event-driven graph rewrites} (Fig. \ref{fig:orchestration_diagram}C), sometimes called reactions, are updates that restructure the composite’s graph—this can include moving stores or processes, adding and removing stores or processes, or rewiring process ports to different stores.
-Different orchestration patterns can be composed together and made interoperable, for example having workflows and graph rewrites running between temporal processes, or entire integrative simulations running as a step of a workflow.
-The exact sequence and manner in which they execute should emerge dynamically from the properties of the individual processes (such as preferred time scale or update conditions), and their composition pattern determines which states they respond to.
+There are several useful orchestration patterns included in Vivarium, illustrated in Figure \ref{fig:orchestration_diagram}. \textbf{Multi-timestepping} (Fig. \ref{fig:orchestration_diagram}a): asynchronous processes update at their preferred timescales.
+They are managed by a discrete-event co-simulation method that schedules the time-to-next update, collects the results, and triggers each process to run in parallel. \textbf{Workflows} (Fig. \ref{fig:orchestration_diagram}b) use directed acyclic graphs (DAGs) to set the order of process updates, with each triggered by the completion of preceding processes, or by changes to upstream stores. \textbf{Event-driven graph rewrites} (Fig. \ref{fig:orchestration_diagram}c), sometimes called \textit{reactions} or \textit{rules}, are updates that restructure the composite’s graph—this can include moving, adding, and removing stores or processes, or rewiring process process ports to different stores.
+Finally, different orchestration patterns can be composed and made interoperable, for example having workflows and graph rewrites running between temporal processes, or entire integrative simulations running as a step of a workflow.